 He turned himself into the Fort Lapwai commander, who assigned them to help with building construction.
-The following year, he and another man were accused of a similar crime, that of driving a stolen horse herd toward the Snake River.
-The alleged horse thieves escaped and by the fall of 1863, Lane had made his way to Virginia City, Montana.
-He soon went to work for Dance and Stuwart’s Store mending harnesses and making and repairing boots.
+The following year, he and another man were accused of a similar crime: driving a stolen horse herd toward the Snake River.
+The alleged horse thieves escaped, and by the fall of 1863, Lane had made his way to Virginia City, Montana.
+He soon went to work for Dance and Stuwart’s Store, mending harnesses and making and repairing boots.

-Though there were residents that felt like Lane was innocent of any crimes, the Committee tried Lane and found him guilty.
-He, along with Frank Parish, Boone Helm, Haze Lyons, Jack Gallager were sentenced to be hanged.
+Though residents felt like Lane was innocent of any crimes, the Committee tried Lane and found him guilty.
+Along with Frank Parish, Boone Helm, Haze Lyons, and Jack Gallager, he was sentenced to be hanged.
 George Lane asked to see a minister before his execution, which was scheduled first.
-Forced to stand on a box under the noose, Lane spied a friend and yelled out, “Goodbye, old fellow, I’m gone.”
+Forced to stand on a box under the noose, Lane spied a friend and yelled out, “Goodbye, old fellow; I’m gone.”
 He then leaped from the box without waiting for it to be removed.
 He and the others hanged that day were buried in Virginia City’s Boot Hill Cemetery without the benefit of markers.

 Some 43 years after the burials, many began to wonder who was in each grave.
 In 1907, a former vigilante came forward, saying that he knew the order of the graves and which one was Club Foot George’s.

-To prove his point, the city soon dug up the grave that was allegedly Clubfoot George Lane’s and low and behold, the former vigilante was correct, as the grave held the deformed foot of George Lane.
+To prove his point, the city soon dug up the grave that was allegedly Clubfoot George Lane’s, and low and behold, the former vigilante was correct, as the grave held the deformed foot of George Lane.
 The deformed foot bones were then placed in a cabinet in the courthouse.
-Today, however, they are on display in a glass jar at the Thompson Hickman Museum in Virginia City, Montana.
+However, they are on display in a glass jar at the Thompson Hickman Museum in Virginia City, Montana.